Reliable-Information-Lab-HEVS/elasticsearch_alps/README.md

     [annotations.com.hooks.ssh]
     enabled = "true"
     '''
-    Explain that environment variables do not seem to be ingested at this point.
     Mount every directory you wish to be able to work from with this container.
-    Absolutely need to connect to the elasticsearch data and logs folder

 5. Open the container with: srun -A a-<account_number> --environment=<image_name> --pty bash
-    1. Give instructions to verify versions

-link to cscs documentation

-## Index Configuration Settings for ElasticSearch

-In the <index_config> folder, we store the index configuration for our desired index mappings.
-These may or not include the <keyword> field (potentially for the "url" field), have a different number of shards (depending on the size of dataset we're indexing), and on the refresh interval. ((Can parametrize these values, to have a single index config))

 # Scripts